fishfugu/cv-builder/README.md

 - **Cover Letter Generator**: Using AI and scraping tools to automatically generate cover letters based on job descriptions.
 - **Web Front-End**: A user-friendly interface built with Angular for managing and updating experience data more easily.
 - **Application Tracker**: Record job applications, track application history, and maintain relevant notes and documents for future reference.
-- **Additional Export Formats**: Support for Open Document Format and other export formats, making it easier to submit applications in various formats.
+- **Additional Export Formats**: Support for Open Document Format and other export formats.

-## Why This Project?

-This project was created as a way to both simplify the process of job applications and to showcase my technical skills in an area that aligns with the roles I'm applying for.
-It offers a real-world use case, with a focus on demonstrating problem-solving, API development, and a clean approach to iterative project development.

-### Why Node.js?

-While I haven't worked with Node.js extensively in recent years, I wanted to revisit it for this project to demonstrate my adaptability and problem-solving skills with a technology I have experience with.
-It’s a practical, lightweight tool that fits well with the needs of this project.

 ## Contributing